AsemShabayek/Digital_Factory_T1/Readme.md

-a link for the youtube video explaining the process https://youtu.be/HKN9jsmgTvI

 # URDF to JSON Converter

 This project is aiming to convert URDF files to JSON files, to be able to use them in [The Virtual Learning Factory Toolkit (VLFT)]('https://virtualfactory.gitbook.io/vlft/') visualizing the robots using [VEB.Js]('https://virtualfactory.gitbook.io/vlft/tools/vebjs').\